cmeeren/Felicity/DOCUMENTATION.md

 let patch = define.Operation.Patch().AfterUpdateAsync(Db.Article.save)
 ```

-### Setting two fields together
+### Setting multiple fields together

-You may need to set two fields together.
-For this, you can use `define.Operation.Set2`.
-Alternatively, if both fields
+You may need to set multiple fields together.
+For this, you can use `define.Operation.Set2` or `Set3`.
+Alternatively, if
-are nullable and you require that both fields must be either null or non-null, use `Set2SameNull`.
+both fields are nullable and you require that both fields must be either null or non-null, use `Set2SameNull`
+or `Set3SameNull`.
 Example:

 ```f#
 // Illustration purposes only; you'd probably want to constrain valid lat/lon values